 Reporting to the ATO

 Payers can report corrected payee amount details to the ATO electronically.
-The Taxable payments annual report data file format, specified in this document (i.e. the three Supplier data records, Payer identity data record, Software data record, Payee data records and File total data record) is to be used.
+The Taxable payments annual report data file format, specified in this document (i.e. the three Sender data records, Payer identity data record, Software data record, Payee data records and File total data record) is to be used.

 Where the payer makes amendments before the report is sent to the ATO, the annual report should reflect the corrected details.
 Such payee records included in the annual report should be marked as original by recording ‘O’ in the amendment indicator field.